 - Those over age 60 have their own shopping hour, early in the morning when few people are out and about.

-- Grocery stores and retail stores are limiting entrance to one family member.
+- Grocery stores and retail stores are limiting entrance to one family member and no children.

 - Shopping carts are being disinfected at all the big stores, like Sams, Walmart, and Home Depot.